NeoLegends/sutp/standard/SUTP.md

 ...serializing a segment is done as follows:

-1. Let `buf` be a variable of type `binary buffer`
-1. Write segment contents to binary buffer
+1. Write segment contents to a binary buffer `buf`
     1. Write base header to buffer using sequence number `n` and receiving window `r`
     1. Write chunks to buffer
 1. Compute CRC-32 of the current contents of `buf`